jepz20/dashboard/README.md

 Dashboard is a progressive, mobile first app, which can serve the content offline, and connects to firebase for live data updates.

 ##Live Version
-Live version of the page: https://comedero-jepz.herokuapp.com
+Live version of the app: https://dashboard-j.herokuapp.com/

 ##Installation